kera-cudmore/TheQuizArms/README.md

 * [Open Trivia DataBase](https://opentdb.com/) - API used for the trivia questions.

 * [JSON Formatter](https://chrome.google.com/webstore/detail/json-formatter/bcjindcccaagfpapjjmafapmmgkkhgoa) - a google chrome extension to enable you to view JSON as raw data or parsed.

+* [Web Disability Simulator](https://chrome.google.com/webstore/detail/web-disability-simulator/olioanlbgbpmdlgjnnampnnlohigkjla) - a google chrome extension that allows you to view your site as people with accessibility needs would see it.

 - - -